 A conservationist with a grounded understanding of the socio-economic drivers of change.
-His educational background in economics gives him a perspective that has traditionally been overlooked by conservationists.He is currently the Joint Director of the Madras Crocodile Bank/Centre for Herpetology(MCBT/CFH).CONNECT WITH ALLWIN
+His educational background in economics gives him a perspective that has traditionally been overlooked by conservationists.He is currently the Joint Director of the Madras Crocodile Bank/Centre for Herpetology(MCBT/CFH).

-Meet Ajay Giri – the person who has set the Gold Standard for snake rescues in the world.
+Meet Ajay Giri – The Person Who has set the Gold Standard for Snake Rescues in the World.

-Tell us a little more about your Field Station
+Tell us a Little More About Your Field Station

 ARRS is located in the midst of the emerald forests of the Western Ghats, drenched with an average of 7500mm of rain each monsoon and is one of the world’s biodiversity hotspots.
 One doesn’t need to go far to observe wildlife when at ARRS.
 A variety of birds, flying lizards, and giant squirrels are a common sight.

-What exactly is the role of a rescuer?
+What Exactly is the Role of a Rescuer?

 In this case both man and animal are losers.
 Our idea of a rescuer is a person who resolves this issue.
 We do this by educating people and helping them understand the animal and ways to avoid a conflict situation.
 This is done by involving local people in our project and helping them understand the significance of snakes in the ecosystem and the benefits that farmers get by having snakes around.